Novel Tools and Strategies

 We need to be able to intercept more biosecurity threats that appear at our airports, mail centres and seaports, before they enter the environment, establish, and spread.
 We also need better tools and strategies to deal with pests that have already breached our border and set up shop.

-By authentically partnering with mana whenua and involving end-users throughout the research and design phase, this investment aims to enable real, ‘on the ground’ change for New Zealand’s biosecurity system.
+By authentically partnering with mana whenua and involving end-users throughout the research and design phase, this investment aimed to enable real, ‘on the ground’ change for New Zealand’s biosecurity system.

 This programme is split into two work streams: